mongodb/mongodb-kubernetes-operator/docs/prometheus/README.md

 The sample specifies a simple MongoDB resource with one user, and the `spec.Prometheus` attribute with basic HTTP authentication and no TLS.
-The sample will allow you to test the Prometheus metrics coming from MongoDB.
+The sample lets you test the metrics that MongoDB sends to Prometheus.

 ## Quick Start